sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - **ImageMagick**
 - **ffmpeg**
 - **ssh-keygen**: needed to run the notebook in secure mode

+.. note:: If you cannot install OpenSSL and its development headers systemwide, another option is to install the optional OpenSSL spkg into your Sage installation.
+Unfortunately this is not possible to do immediately after extracting the tarball, so you will need to follow the build instructions as normal, wait for the build to *fail*, then run ``sage -i openssl`` and run ``make`` again.

 Sage also needs a C++ compiler and a Fortran compiler.
 However, it contains a `GNU Compiler Collection (GCC) <http://gcc.gnu.org/>`_